 - Work safely.
 Can the mounting position be accessed safely?
 What extra measures are required to ensure safe working?
 Have you carried out a risk assessment?
 There is usually a legal requirement to ensure safe working and this is in any case good practice.
 There may be a number of unfamiliar hazards when working on ships, including: working at height, falling objects (on others below as well as on yourself), sudden movement, strong winds, slippery surfaces and difficulty communicating or attracting attention when in isolated positions. - How much power does the instrument need?
 Can this power be provided by the platform (ship or fixed)? - What wiring is needed for the instrument?
 Can the instrument access existing infrastructure or does specialized wiring need to be installed?
-If specialized wiring is needed, the platform operator may require that this be installed by their preferred contractor, which can increase lead times for the installation. - Does the instrument need a dedicated data logging system and does the logging system need be close to the instrument? - If near real time data transmission to shore is needed to monitor the instrument status, the installation of a dedicated system (e.g. an Iridium modem) may be required.
+If specialized wiring is needed, the platform operator may require that this be installed by their preferred contractor, which can increase lead times for the installation. - Does the instrument need a dedicated data logging system and does the logging system need to be close to the instrument? - If near real time data transmission to shore is needed to monitor the instrument status, the installation of a dedicated system (e.g. an Iridium modem) may be required.
 In some cases, this can be achieved using the platform's existing internet infrastructure. - Ensure that your instrument and any ancillary equipment are properly maintained.
-Inspect and test them before each deployment, and clean, refurbish or replace parts as required. - Recalibrate components essential to your traceability chain (e.g. black body thermometers, external reference thermometers) on a regular basis. - Validate the instrument calibration immediately before and after every deployment.
-Do not alter the instrument in any way between the validation and deployment measurements. - With increasing angles from nadir, the emissivity of sea water decreases and its rate of change with angle increases.
-Choose sea viewing angle that is small enough to control sensitivity to knowledge of emissivity and large enough to avoid reflections from the platform structure.
-Common choices of viewing angle are between 15° and 55° from nadir. - Ensure that the instrument is mounted so that it has unobstructed views to undisturbed seawater, and to the sky at the complementary angle.
-Confirm and record the mounting orientation. - Avoid contamination of the measurements by exhaust and other effluents, such as hot air outlets. - Mounting the instrument on the platform will, in general, require a specialized instrument frame or adaptor.
+Inspect and test them before each deployment, and clean, refurbish or replace parts as required. - Recalibrate components essential to your traceability chain (e.g. external reference thermometers) on a regular basis. - Validate the instrument calibration immediately before and after every deployment.
+Do not alter the instrument in any way between the validation and deployment measurements. - Choose a sea viewing angle that is similar to known satellite incidence angles and where reliable emissivity models exist.
+A common choice of viewing angle is around 55° from nadir. - Ensure that the instrument is mounted so that it has unobstructed views to undisturbed seawater, and to the sky at the complementary angle.
+Confirm and record the mounting orientation.

+- Avoid contamination of the measurements by exhaust and other effluents, such as hot air outlets. - Mounting the instrument on the platform will, in general, require a specialized instrument frame or adaptor.
 Consider the ease of instrument installation and removal in the mounting design.
 If the instrument needs alignment in a frame, include alignment marks.
-Alternatively, use a self-aligning mount.

-- When deploying, make sufficient functional tests of the instrument and ancillary equipment to ensure that data is being recorded and that at the least, any functions essential for instrument safety are operating correctly (e.g. weather protection, uninterruptable power supply).
-If not, remove the instrument, repair and redeploy. - Be aware of other factors that may affect your deployment and the quality of your data (e.g. RF interference from HF radio antennas and RADAR, window washing sprays, engine exhaust, stray light from navigation lights and searchlights) - Consider collecting additional contextual measurements, including SST at depth (hull or inlet sensors), air temperature, humidity, wind speed and direction, longwave downwelling radiation.
+Alternatively, use a self-aligning mount. - When deploying, make sufficient functional tests of the instrument and ancillary equipment to ensure that data is being recorded and that at the least, any functions essential for instrument safety are operating correctly (e.g. weather protection, uninterruptable power supply).
+If not, remove the instrument, repair and redeploy. - Be aware of other factors that may affect your deployment and the quality of your data.
+This applies in particular for RF interference from external emitters that contaminate the observations.
+Other factors are e.g., Sun glint contamination, window washing sprays, engine exhaust. - Consider how to collect essential measurements, which are used to calculate the emissivity, such as: Sea surface temperature, sea surface salinity, wind speed and direction or sea surface roughness.
+Furthermore, SST at depth (hull or inlet sensors), air temperature, humidity, longwave downwelling radiation, water vapour and cloud liquid water can be useful additional observations.